BG3-Community-Library-Team/bg3-community/Tutorials/Mod-Frameworks/mod-configuration-menu.md

 > [MCM demo](#mcm-demo) (as of MCM 1.23)
 {.is-success}

 That's it for a basic integration!
-MCM will warn you about mistakes in your blueprint file.
+MCM will warn you about mistakes in your code or blueprint file.
 The rest of this documentation provides detailed explanations of these steps and advanced features.

 > For basic integration, the important sections are [Defining a blueprint](#defining-a-blueprint) and [Using values from MCM](#using-values-from-mcm).